ekaterina-nikonova/3070-final-project/docs/preliminary-report/4-prototype.md

 4. **User experience.** A GUI that handles capture, format conversion, and file management will significantly improve usability for real-world deployment.

 These improvements may contribute to positioning the system as a technically sound and pedagogically grounded contribution to the field.

-***

-### References

-Black, P., & Wiliam, D. (1998).
-Assessment and classroom learning. *Assessment in Education: Principles, Policy & Practice*, 5(1), 7–74.

-Iso, H., et al. (2022).
-A simple recipe for lexically constrained text generation. *Transactions of the Association for Computational Linguistics*, 10, 815–832.

-Nicol, D., & Macfarlane-Dick, D. (2006).
-Formative assessment and self-regulated learning: A model and seven principles of good feedback practice. *Studies in Higher Education*, 31(2), 199–218.

-SiliconFlow.
-(2025). *The best open source LLM for Japanese in 2025*.
-Retrieved from https://www.siliconflow.com/articles/en/best-open-source-LLM-for-Japanese